Eronmmer/erons.codes/content/posts/2020-12-02---building-react-components-with-chakra-ui.md

 export default Header;
 ```

 From this component, we can see how to use more style props supported by Chakra UI like `mt` for margin-top styles, `mb` for margin-bottom.
-The `as` prop can also be used in any component that allows you pass an a HTML tag or component to be rendered.
+The `as` prop can also be used in any component that allows you to pass an HTML tag or component to be rendered.
 For example, if you have a `Text` component and you need it to be rendered as a `span` instead of a `p`, you can use the `as` prop like so: `<Text as="span">a paragraph</Text>

 With the `Heading` component, we can define headlines.
-It renders a `h2` tag by default but you can use the `as`, `size` and other props to style it however you want.
+It renders an `h2` tag by default but you can use the `as`, `size`, and other props to style it however you want.

 To see our header, we need to edit our `App.js` file.
 Add the following code to your `App.js` file.